pfh/fitnoise/doc/models.md

 fitnoise.Dataset(y, dict(weights=weights))
 ```

-In R, weights are passed as a parameter to `fitnoise.fit` or the `y` parameter of `fitnoise.fit` is given as a Limma `EList` object which includes a weight matrix.
+In R, weights are passed as a parameter to `fitnoise.fit` or the first parameter of `fitnoise.fit` is given as a Limma `EList` object which includes a weight matrix.
 Note that this means you can directly use the output of Limma's `voom` function as input to `fitnoise.fit`.